Originally Published 11/15/2021

 Soft skills are the traits that make you good at any job such as communication and management skills.
 Hard skills are more teachable and measurable.
 In another LinkedIn report, 57% of senior leaders today value soft over hard skills.

 Companies today are most interested in finding people who can think of new, better solutions, and that requires creativity.
-You may not think that creativity is a teachable skill but, like any skill, you can get better at it - with practice.
+You may not think that creativity is a teachable skill, but, like any skill, you can get better at it - with practice.

 World Economic Forum (WEF)

-LinkedIn isn’t the only company looking into the importance of creativity.
-The World Economic Forum is also tracking the movement in creativity and since 2016 this skill is staying near the top.
-Back in 2016, the WEF projected that Creativity would reach the #3 spot on the list of Top 10 Skills, moving up from #10 in their previous rankings (see graphic below).
-The 2018 report predicted that in 2022 we will continue to see creativity grow in importance.
+In 2016, the WEF projected that Creativity would reach the #3 spot on the list of Top 10 Skills, moving up from #10 in their previous rankings (see graphic below).
+The 2018 report predicted that in 2022, we will continue to see creativity grow in importance.

-Till Alexander Leopold and Vesselina Ratcheva, Project Leads in the World Economic Forum’s Centre for the New Economy and Society, wrote “Human” skills such as creativity, originality and initiative, critical thinking, persuasion, and negotiation will likewise retain or increase their value, as will attention to detail, resilience, flexibility and complex problem-solving.”
+Till Alexander Leopold and Vesselina Ratcheva, Project Leads in the World Economic Forum’s Centre for the New Economy and Society, wrote “Human” skills such as creativity, originality and initiative, critical thinking, persuasion, and negotiation will likewise retain or increase their value, as will attention to detail, resilience, flexibility, and complex problem-solving.”

-Just as reported in Linked In, the rise in technology and AI are a large reason for the changes.
+As reported on LinkedIn, the rise in technology and AI are major reasons for the changes.

-Alex Gray of the WEF wrote “ With the avalanche of new products, new technologies and new ways of working, workers are going to have to become more creative in order to benefit from these changes.
+Alex Gray of the WEF wrote, “ With the avalanche of new products, new technologies, and new ways of working, workers are going to have to become more creative in order to benefit from these changes.
 Robots may help us get to where we want to be faster, but they can’t be as creative as humans (yet).”

-To keep pace with the changes in our work environment, WEF predicts that by 2022 everyone will need an extra 101 days of training and skill development.
-In other words, remember how your teachers always said that it’s important to be lifelong learners and we would roll our eyes thinking “I can’t wait to get out of school!?”
+In other words, remember how your teachers always said that it’s important to be lifelong learners, and we would roll our eyes, thinking, “I can’t wait to get out of school!?”.
 Well, guess what - those teachers were right.

-That’s why at Curiosity 2 Create we feel it is vital to teach the next generation that it’s OK not to know what they want to do when they grow up - because honestly - we don’t know what jobs will be available.
+That’s why at Curiosity 2 Create, we feel it is vital to teach the next generation that it’s OK not to know what they want to do when they grow up—because, honestly, we don’t know what jobs will be available.
 What we are confident in are our creativity and curiosity.
 If we can help our kids grow and thrive in these two skills, we will prepare them for anything.